PowerShell/PowerShell-RFC/2-Draft-Accepted/RFCNNNN-Type-Extension-DSL.md

 * `-CodeReference` defines a code property.
 * `-Value` defines the value for a note property.
 * `-Accessor` if the script block or code reference is a getter or setter.
-* `-Accessors` defines a script or method property in a hashtable containing Get and Set keys.
+* `-Accessors` defines a script or code property in a hashtable containing Get and Set keys.
 * `-Alias` defines a reference to alias property.
 * `-Hidden` specifies that the property is hidden.